Come Fly with Me

 YETI SIDEBAR

 Vertebrates have conquered the skies three separate times: first with pterosaurs, then birds, and finally bats.
-Although all three became adept fliers, each evolved wings that were quite distinct from one another.21
+Although all three became adept fliers, each evolved wings that were quite distinct from one another.21: Go to reference 21 at the end of the page

 Simple black line drawing of a pterosaur wing skeleton, showing elongated arm and finger bones supporting a membranous wing.
 The fourth finger is extremely long, forming the main support for the wing membrane, with the shoulder, elbow, and wrist joints clearly illustrated.